hacks-guide/Guide_Wii/docs/bluebomb.md

 ### Requirements

 * A secondary Wii, Wii U (vWii), or Wii mini to use to upload an exploit to the target Wii
-* A USB flash drive to load the HackMii installer onto, [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)
+* A USB flash drive OR SD card to load the HackMii installer onto, [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)
 * A second USB flash drive OR SD card to load BlueMii onto the exploiting Wii
 * [BlueMii](https://github.com/Zarithya/BlueMii/releases/tag/v1.1)
 * [The HackMii Installer](https://bootmii.org/download/)